 Because it makes up so many critical parts of our bodies, collagen is not only beneficial but essential to maintaining good health.
-However, the benefits of collagen supplements are still debated.
-While there is reasonable evidence that they help maintain hydrated skin and relieve osteoarthritis pain, more research is needed into less well-understood benefits, such as lowering blood pressure and blood sugar levels.
+But scientists are still debating the benefits of collagen powder and other collagen supplements.
+While there’s reasonable evidence that they help maintain hydrated skin and relieve osteoarthritis pain, we need more studies into less well-understood benefits, such as lowering blood pressure and blood sugar levels.

 Here are some commonly cited benefits of collagen supplements:

+Stronger bones.
 As you age, your bones become less dense and more brittle, breaking more easily and taking longer to heal.
-Studies have shown that daily collagen supplements can help make your bones denser, slowing the aging process that makes them brittle and helping your body to produce new bone.
+Some research has found that taking daily collagen powder could help make your bones denser, slowing the aging process that makes them brittle and helping your body to produce new bone.

-While more men go bald, many women also experience hair loss or thinning as they age.
+Thicker hair.
+While more men go bald, many women also have hair loss or thinning as they age.
 In one study, a group of women with thinning hair saw significant increases in their hair’s quantity, scalp coverage, and thickness while taking daily collagen supplements.

+Healthier nails.
 Some people’s nails break more easily than others, and don’t grow as fast.
-One study in a group of women showed faster nail growth and fewer broken or chipped nails after only four weeks of daily collagen supplements.
+One study in a group of women showed faster nail growth and fewer broken or chipped nails after only 4 weeks of daily collagen supplements.

-For people with knee osteoarthritis, oral collagen supplements might act as a mild pain reliever and improve joint function.
-It may take about three to five months of daily treatment before you see these improvements.
+Reduced osteoarthritis pain.
+For people with knee osteoarthritis, collagen supplements might act as a mild pain reliever and improve joint function.
+It may take about 3-5 months of daily treatment before you see these improvements.

-Side effects of collagen supplements are rare.
+Side effects of collagen powder, capsules, liquids, or gummies are rare.
 If you’re pregnant or breastfeeding, you may want to hold off on taking a collagen supplement for now, since there isn’t yet enough research to come to any conclusions about their safety.

-The effects of collagen supplements continue to be researched and debated.
+The effects of collagen powder and other collagen supplements continue to be researched and debated.
 Instead of buying these supplements, you can always help your body make more collagen naturally by ensuring your diet is packed with healthy foods.

 To produce collagen, your body puts the amino acids glycine and proline together with other amino acids including vitamin C, zinc, and copper.
 You can help your body produce more collagen by eating lots of glycine- and proline-rich foods like chicken, beef, fish, dairy, eggs, and beans.
 For vitamin C, zinc, and copper, you should also be sure to eat foods like citrus fruits, tomatoes, leafy greens, shellfish, nuts, and whole grains.